snaplet/docs-old/README.md

 # Snaplet Documentation

+Welcome to the repo containing Snaplet Documentation.
+You can access the documentation at [docs.snaplet.dev](https://docs.snaplet.dev).

+## Development

-The Snaplet documentation website is built using [Docusaurus 2](https://docusaurus.io/).
+The Snaplet Documentation is built using [Docusaurus 2](https://docusaurus.io/).

 ## Install and start development server